Tech Giants Rally Today in Support of Net Neutrality

 20 years ago major ISPs were not directly competing with content providers, so there was no financial incentive to fuck with traffic.

 It wasn't until data services started to compete with traditional telecom services that this became a problem.
 For example, VoIP, which used an internet connection instead of POTS lines, could make long distance calls for basically the same price as local calls (or even less if both parties had VoIP service).
-This became a direct competitor to the phone companies which, at the
+This became a direct competitor to the phone companies which, at the time, were also internet service providers.
+The result?
+VoIP traffic became snarled, making it less useful, less desirable, than traditional phone services.

+Now, all the major ISPs are also content providers; they have their own streaming services, their own search engines, sometimes their own shopping networks.
+They have every incentive to leverage their control over the access to the internet to hinder their competition.

+Network Neutrality is about ensuring fair access.
+It's about preventing service providers from abusing their position as gatekeeper to stifle competition, whether by traffic tampering or charging fees to make them less competitive.

 Re: (Score:1)